 In 2013 Ronald Goldman, Ph.D., was invited to participate in a written debate in a national newspaper.
 The pro-circumcision advocate was to be Susan Blank, M.D., chairperson of the 2012 American Academy of Pediatrics Task Force on Circumcision.
 Dr. Blank soon changed her mind about participating.
 The producer had to ask a few other circumcision advocates before one agreed to be part of the debate.

 In 2012 another circumcision critic was on a radio show.
 The show producers had tried to get someone from the American Academy of Pediatrics to be on the show with the critic to speak in support of circumcision.
 They could not find anyone who would accept the invitation.

 In 2010 Ronald Goldman, Ph.D., was scheduled to be a studio guest on a Boston talk radio program to discuss circumcision.
-The program also invited Daniel Halperin, Ph.D., researcher and lecturer at the Harvard School of Public Health.
-Dr. Halperin is an outspoken proponent of circumcision and seeks to expand its practice here and in other countries.
-When Dr. Halperin learned that Dr. Goldman would also be on the program, he was uncomfortable facing a knowledgeable critic of circumcision and cancelled his participation.
+The program also invited Daniel Halperin, Ph.D.
+When Dr. Halperin learned that Dr. Goldman would also be on the program, he cancelled his participation.